mie2474/linuxFeedbackProject/README.md

     ```
     - Verify PHP is running by opening your browser and type `localhost/info.php`
     - You will see something similar to below

     ![PHP](image-2.png)

 5. **Set up OKTA Authentication**
     - Follow OKTA documentation to set up a new application.
+        •	Create a Developer OKTA Account
+        •	Login to your Admin Console
+        •	Navigate to **Applications** > **Applications**
+        •	Click Create App Integration
+        •	Choose OIDC - OpenID Connect and Web Application
+        •	Set the Sign-in redirect URIs to `http://localhost:80/callback.php.`
+        •	Set the Sign-out redirect URIs to `http://localhost:80/.`
+        •	Click Save and make note of the **Client ID** and **Client Secret**.
-    - Configure your application with the provided OKTA client ID and secret.
+    - Configure your application with the provided OKTA client ID and secret in the `/var/www/html` directory
+    ```sh
+    sudo apt install composer
+    ```
+    - Install JWT Verifier
+    ```sh
+    composer require okta/jwt-verifier
+    ```
+    - Update the `callback.php` file `linuxFeedbackProject/callback.php` to add your token url, clientID, and secret ky

 6. **Configure ELK Stack and HAProxy**
     - Follow ELK and HAProxy documentation for installation and setup.

 7. **Set up Prometheus**
     - Install Prometheus: